 When it comes to gum disease, Mornington Peninsula patients may be surprised to know that it is the biggest cause of tooth loss in people over 35.

-Yet it affects most people in various guises at some stage in their lives.
-That said, our team can help.
+Gum disease (periodontal disease) can affect most people in various guises at some stage in their lives.
+Our Mornington dental team can help.
 We have a special interest in the treatment and prevention of gum infections and periodontal disease and are able to offer patients reliable and effective gum disease treatment.

 Gingivitis and Periodontitis